 Middle School Dual Language Immersion Programs

-Students wishing to continue in the Dual Language Immersion program for middle school, take a language arts class in their target language as an elective.
+Students wishing to continue in the dual language immersion program for middle school take a language arts class in their target language as an elective.
 Some middle school programs offer a second core-content subject, such as history/social studies or science, in the target language.
-Visit the page for each language to learn more about specific pathways available.
+Visit the page for each language to learn more about the specific pathways available.

 High School World Language Programs

 All languages are available as world language course offerings at the high school level.
 Students may continue taking advanced language courses as their elective and most languages offer a capstone exam for potential college credit.
 Students are also eligible to earn the State Seal of Biliteracy in their target language.